adib/BankConverter/README.md

 ### OCBC 360

-OCBC's export file also contains non-columnar header lines but without much superfluous blank lines.
+OCBC 360's export file also contains non-columnar header lines but without much superfluous blank lines.
 However in a transaction _may_ consists of two lines – depending whether it contains an extra free-form text.
 However not all transactions comes in two lines, hence we can't assume in that every even line contains the free-form text.

+### OCBC Frank

+The credit card account of OCBC contains yet another slightly different format.
+The first column _may_ denote a foreign currency transaction and if this is the case, the amount column moves to that row and shifted one column to the left.

 ## Prerequisites
 You will need to have [R](http://cran.r-project.org) version 3.1.2 (or newer) installed in your system as well as these R packages: